MyHeritage: Deep Nostalgia

 Deep Nostalgia is an AI-powered service that allows users to create lifelike animations of faces in still photos.
-Released in February 2021, it attracted attention online, resulting in the creation of nearly dozens of millions of animations.
+Released in February 2021, it attracted attention online, resulting in the creation of nearly 100 million animations.

 AI Time Machine

 MyHeritage released AI Time Machine, a feature that uses text-to-image AI technology to produce photos of a person in various time periods throughout history, as well as social cultures, in November 2022.
 This tool uses technology licensed from Astria, an Israeli start-up focused on customized AI image generation.

 Pro bono projects

 Tribal Quest

 The Tribal Quest Expedition project is MyHeritage's pro bono project to record the family histories of tribal peoples.
 It also has a program to match descendants of Holocaust survivors with property taken from their family.
 The project has been carried out four times, documenting Nenets people in Siberia, Himba people in Namibia, the Achuar people in Ecuador and the Karim, Yokoim and Chimbu peoples in Papua New Guinea in 2016.